unfussygarlic/Civil-Violence-B10/README.md

   Citizens are the core agents whose behaviour is varied during each time step depending on the change in behaviour of Central authority.
 The simulation is initially filled with a certain population ratio of citizens of varying economic status.
 The property of Citizen is:
     - It can revolt against the Central Authority
-    - The grievance of a citizen is decided by the three global parameters(i.e. Democracy, Employment, Corruption), its economic status, its confidence.
+    - The grievance of a citizen is decided by the three global parameters(i.e. Legitimacy, Hardship, Wealth), its economic status, its confidence.
     - It can inspect up to a certain number of cells in each direction (N, S, E and W).
-    - It can perceive its neighbour(as citizen or cops)
+    - It can perceive its neighbour(as citizen or cops).
+    - Agents cop can be eliminated if they are outnumbered by revolting citizen under given conditions.

 - **Cops**